ashwanik94/DeviceManagement/README.md

 **📡 gRPC API Overview**

-All API definitions live under proto/fleet.proto. **gen_protos.sh** generates the proto file for both cpp and pyhton.
-It can be generated manually by using correct command.
+All API definitions are located under proto/fleet.proto. gen_proto.sh generates the stub files for both C++ and Python.
-It Includes:
+You can also generate them manually by using the appropriate commands.

     RegisterDevice
     SetDeviceStatus